Olafur Eliasson: 'The past won't guide us into the future' | The China Post

 Then I think these sustainable development goals could also become a very active language upon which we can react.

-In 2012 you founded the Little Sun Foundation, which distributes solar lamps, initially in Africa and now the whole world.
+In 2012 you founded Little Sun, which distributes solar lamps, initially in Africa and now the whole world.
 It is a social business.
 Is this a model for the future, to have social businesses?

 Well, of course social business covers a variety of different models.
-I believe we are less of a business and more like a not-for-profit because the goal is a social good.
+We are less of a business and more like a not-for-profit because the goal is a social good.
+Our non-profit arm does the impact programs on the ground.
 At the same time, it is a social business in the sense that we hope to drive profitability in the area where the end user is.

 Read more: Green energy solutions you’ve (probably) never heard of